 The Department of Technology (the Department) is predominantly funded by accrual based parliamentary appropriations for the provision of outputs.
 This section provides a description of the departmental outputs delivered during the year ended 30 June 2017 along with the objectives of those outputs.
 [AASB 1052.15]

-This section disaggregates revenue and income that enables the delivery of services (described in Section 2) by output and records the allocation of expenses incurred (described in Section 3) also by output, which do not form part of controlled balances of the Department.
+This section disaggregates revenue and income that enables the delivery of services (described in Section 2) by output and records the allocation of expenses incurred (described in Section 3) also by output, which form part of controlled balances of the Department.

 It also provides information on items administered in connection with these outputs.